 Certain septal defects may increase the risk of infections in the heart.
 You may need to take antibiotics before certain medical and dental procedures to decrease the risk of this infection.
 Check with your doctor to see if you need to do this.
 If you do need to take antibiotics, ask your doctor to explain when they may be needed.

-One type of AVSD is strongly associated with
+Down syndrome.
+One type of AVSD is associated with the syndrome.